TheSchoolRun

 Mum and child working at computer together

-It is estimated that around 50,000 families in the UK have opted to home school their children, including mother of two, Beverley Riley.
+It is estimated that around 50,000 families in the UK have opted to home educate their children, including mother of two, Beverley Riley.
 “The decision we made to home educate our children is a decision that we continue to uphold because we observe with delight the development of our children, not only from an academic stand point, but also on an emotional, social, practical, and spiritual level.”

 Ben and Hannah Riley (10 and 12) appear to be happy, well-rounded individuals.
 Both are keen musicians – Ben on the drums and Hannah on the piano.
-They meet up with similar aged children each week, while also meeting once a month with a home schooling group for various activities.
+They meet up with similar aged children each week, while also meeting once a month with a home education group for various activities.

-Why choose home schooling?
+Why choose home education?

 According to Home Education Advisory Service (HEAS) the most common reasons for a parent to choose home education are: